CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Install-NetQ/Install-NIC-and-DPU-Agents.md

 toc: 5
 ---

-Installing NetQ telemetry agents on your hosts with NVIDIA ConnectX adapters and {{<exlink url="https://www.nvidia.com/en-us/networking/products/data-processing-unit/" text="NVIDIA BlueField data processing units">}} (DPUs) allows you to track inventory data and statistics across devices.
+Installing NetQ telemetry agents on your hosts with {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-adapters/" text="NVIDIA ConnectX adapters">}} and {{<exlink url="https://www.nvidia.com/en-us/networking/products/data-processing-unit/" text="NVIDIA BlueField data processing units">}} (DPUs) allows you to track inventory data and statistics across devices.
 The DOCA Telemetry Service (DTS) is the agent that runs on hosts and DPUs to collect data.

 {{<notice note>}}
 NIC telemetry for ConnectX adapters is supported only for on-premises NetQ deployments.